-- Development of relaxation, assertiveness, distress tolerance, and/or emotion regulation skills (including use of DBT)
+- Learn relaxation, assertiveness, distress tolerance, and/or emotion regulation skills (including use of DBT)

 - Development of healthy lifestyle changes

-- Development of more effective ways of thinking about yourself, your relationships with others, and events in your life (including use of CBT)
+- Effective ways of thinking about yourself, your relationships with others, and events in your life (including use of CBT)